Montenegro - Data Protection Overview

 - when it is necessary for the protection of life or other vital interests of the person to whom the personal data relate or another person, and that person is not able to give consent in person;

-- when the processing of personal data is performed within the legal activities of a non-governmental organisation, association, or other non-profit organisation with political, philosophical, religious, or trade union goals, if such data relate only to members of that organisation or persons who have constant contact with it in connection with the purpose of its activity, and if these data is not published without the consent of those persons.
+- when the processing of personal data is performed within the legal activities of a non-governmental organization, association, or other non-profit organization with political, philosophical, religious, or trade union goals if such data relate only to members of that organization or persons who have constant contact with it in connection with the purpose of its activity, and if these data is not published without the consent of those persons.

-Special categories of personal data have to be specially marked and protected in order to prevent unauthorised access to such data.
+Special categories of personal data must be specially marked and protected in order to prevent unauthorized access to such data.

 In accordance with Article 16 of the PDPL, the data controller and the data processor must conclude an agreement in writing regulating the processing of the data on behalf of the data controller.
 The agreement must provide for the obligation of the data processor to act in accordance with the data controller's instructions.

 The data subject has the following rights (Articles 43 to 47 of the PDPL):